Esophagogastroduodenoscopy (EGD) is a test to examine the lining of the esophagus, stomach, and first part of the small intestine.

 - You received medicine into a vein (IV).

-- The scope was inserted through the esophagus (food pipe) to the stomach and first part of the small intestine (duodenum).
+- The scope was inserted through your mouth into the esophagus (food pipe) to the stomach and first part of the small intestine (duodenum).
 Air was put through the endoscope to make it easier for the doctor to see.

 - If needed, biopsies were taken through the endoscope.
 Biopsies are tissue samples that are looked at under the microscope.